Date: 26 July 2015. Finding Your Boat

 So, you have refreshed your memory on the previous articles.
 Good

 boatyard, marina, and boat storage place within a three or four hour drive of

 home.
 The goal is to find boats where they are essentially

 abandoned.
-Find the ones that are not listed on
+Finding the ones that are not listed on

 your goal.
-These are the rejects and that's where you might just
+These are the rejects and that is where you just

 Your chances of finding one like

 the blue sports fish in this photo are two: Slim and Fat!

 Lady Pamala IV is a 48' Hatteras and she's a gem.